yeslogic/prince-docs/docs/server-integration.md

     $ prince --job -
 ```

 Some Prince command-line options are not compatible with the job option, since they might cause conflicts.
 In such a case, Prince will produce an error message.
-Other options, however, can be combined with the job option, such as the fail-safe options and input options for network related settings.
+Other options, however, can be combined with the job option, such as the fail-safe options and those for network related settings.

 ### Prince Control Protocol